 His career began in an era where many more cases were tried to jury than we see today.
 By 1990, Dan had tried 100 jury trials and was the youngest fellow inducted to the International Academy of Trial Lawyers, an organization whose membership is limited to 500 trial lawyers in the United States.
 In the same year, he was inducted into the American Board of Trial Advocates.
 Two years later (1992), he was inducted into the American College of Trial Lawyers.
 He’s been certified as a civil trial advocate by the National Board of Trial Advocates since 1982, and has been listed in the Best Lawyers in America for more than 20 years.
 His most significant honor was being invited to membership in the Inner Circle of Advocates in 2009.
 This group is limited to the top 100 plaintiff trial lawyers in the United States.

-Dan has served as president of the Wisconsin Association for Justice, as well as its educational arm, the Civil Justice Foundation.
-He served on the Board of Governors of the American Association for Justice, Wisconsin Association for Justice, and the State Bar of Wisconsin, where he also served as chairman of the litigation section.
+He has served as president of the Wisconsin Association for Justice, as well as its educational arm, the Civil Justice Foundation.
+Dab served on the Board of Governors of the American Association for Justice, Wisconsin Association for Justice, and the State Bar of Wisconsin, where he also served as chairman of the litigation section.
 In 2008, he was named Trial Lawyer of the Year by the Wisconsin Association for Justice.
 He also serves on the Board of Visitors at the University of Wisconsin Law School.
 In 1991, he successfully represented a Korean War veteran before the United States Supreme Court in Molzof v.
 United States, insuring the availability of future medical funds for this army veteran.

 Dan has taught trial advocacy at the University of Wisconsin Law School for many years, and is a frequent lecturer on trial practice techniques and the use of technology in litigation.
 He has been lead counsel on 88 cases resulting in awards over a million dollars, and nine cases over ten million dollars, four of which were jury verdicts.
 Dan resides in Madison with his wife, Frankie.